-The Ecole Père Henri Souchon School.
+I. The Ecole Père Henri Souchon.

-The Père Henri Souchon School is a vocational primary school situated in the vicinity of Pointe Aux Sables supporting approximately 80+ unprivileged children aged from 7 to 17 years old and living within and outside the Pointe Aux Sables region.
-The school is administered by the reputed NGO Casis de Paix and the Bank brought the collaboration further in 2023 through a long-term program in view of strengthening the NGO staff capacity development in providing a state-of-the-art service to its beneficiaries.
-In 2024, the Bank supported the school through two key activities held which were the full sponsorship of the school's annual sports day held at the Germain Comarmond Stadium in Bambous and the Health Awareness Day to sensitise students on good hygiene and a health check.
-The latter activity was held jointly in collaboration with the Rotary Club, Le Reduit.
-On the same day, an environmental fresque was arranged for by the Bank on the school premises with the objective of promoting environmental awareness and conservation surrounding marine creatures and its environment.
+The Père Henri Souchon School is a vocational primary school situated in the vicinity of Pointe Aux Sables, supporting approximately 80+ unprivileged children aged 7 to 17 years old and living within and outside the Pointe Aux Sables region.
+The school is administered by the reputed NGO Oasis de Paix.
+The Bank brought the collaboration further in 2023, through a long-term programme in view of strengthening the NGO's staff capacity development in providing a state-of-the-art service to its beneficiaries.
+In 2024, the Bank supported the school through two key activities held which were the full sponsorship of the school's annual sports day, held at the Germain Comarmond Stadium in Bambous, and the Health Awareness Day to sensitise students on good hygiene and a health check.
+The latter activity was held in collaboration with the Rotary Club, Le Reduit.
+On the same day, an environmental fresque was painted by the Bank on the school premises, with a view to promoting environmental awareness and conservation surrounding marine creatures and its environment.

 II.
-The Jean Blaise Learning Centre of Pointe Aux Sables.
+The Jean Blaise Learning Centre of Pointe Aux Sables

-The Bank's long-standing collaboration with the Jean Blaise Learning Centre dates to 2020.
-The Jean Blaise Learning Centre is an after-school centre administered by the NGO "Association des Freres Auxiliaires" and is situated in the heart of the Jean Blaise Community in Pointe Aux Sables.
-Bank One has been supporting the NGO towards achieving its mission in empowering some 50 kids aged 6-11 years old who are experiencing academic difficulties.
+The Bank's long-standing collaboration with the Jean Blaise Learning Centre dates back to 2020.
+The Jean Blaise Learning Centre is an after-school centre administered by the NGO "Association des Frères Auxiliaires".
+It is situated at the heart of the Jean Blaise Community in Pointe Aux Sables.
+Bank One has been supporting the NGO towards achieving its mission of empowering some 50 kids aged 6-11 years old, who are experiencing academic difficulties.